Transition between radial and toroidal orders in a trimer-based magnetic metasurface: Magnetic dipole moments hybridization in a metasurface

-Therefore, to elucidate all conditions of the corresponding resonance, the magnitude of the toroidal dipole $\textbf{T}$, electric dipole $\textbf{p}$, and magnetic dipole $\textbf{m}$ moments of the trimer included in the metasurface unit cell are calculated in the COMSOL MULTIPHYSICS for different values of $H_0$.
-The results are depicted in Fig.~\ref{fig:fig5}.
-We consider only the case when the metasurface is irradiated with the LCP wave (i.e., we are interested in the hybridization of the MD$^+$ mode only).
+To elucidate all conditions of the corresponding resonance, the magnitude of the toroidal dipole $\textbf{T}$, electric dipole $\textbf{p}$, and magnetic dipole $\textbf{m}$ moments of the trimer included in the metasurface unit cell are calculated for different values of $H_0$.
+The results are depicted in Fig.~\ref{fig:fig7}.
+We consider only the case when the metasurface is irradiated with the LCP wave.
 These are the contributions to the effective scattering cross-section, which would be in the case of scattering by the unit cell into free space (they are calculated with respect to the center of mass of the trimer using Eqs. (\ref{eq:me})-(\ref{eq:ph}), where the volume $V_s$ is replaced by the volumes of all disks forming the trimer; in our case, the centers of mass of the trimer and the unit cell coincide).
 The obtained spectral curves are supplemented by patterns of the magnitude distribution and flow of the magnetic and electric fields within the unit cell.
 These patterns are plotted in the plane fixed at the half-height of the disks (at $z=0$).

 The obtained spectral curves suggest that in the selected frequency range, only the electric parts of the electric dipole ($\textbf{p}^\textrm{E}$) and toroidal dipole ($\textbf{T}^\textrm{E}$) moments make a significant contribution to the studied resonant state (we have not presented here the contribution of the magnetic part of the toroidal dipole moment ($\textbf{T}^\textrm{H}$) because of its negligible value).
 The small magnitude of the overall magnetic dipole moment $\textbf{m}$ is explained by the fact that, due to the specific symmetry of the trimer, the magnetic dipole moments of individual resonators are mutually compensated in the cluster.
 As $H_0$ increases, the resonant frequency of the collective MD mode experiences a redshift, and the magnitude of the toroidal dipole moment noticeably increases.
 The most remarkable feature is that with the change in $H_0$, there is also a rearrangement in the order of the magnetic dipole moments belonging to the collective MD mode.